 This post may contain affiliate links.
 If you make a purchase through one of these links, I may receive a small commission at no extra cost to you.
 Your support is much appreciated!
 You can learn more by reading my full disclosure.

-A grotto is a natural or artificial cave, and the Bruce Peninsula grotto is so spectacular it has been dubbed THE Grotto.
+A grotto is a natural or artificial cave, and The Grotto near Tobermory is so spectacular it has been dubbed THE Grotto.
 Here the turquoise waters of Georgian Bay have carved the soft stones cliffs, leaving behind caves, tunnels and archways.
 The water is so clear here that it appears the rocks below are glowing gold when the sun shines down on them.

 Where is the Grotto?

 The Grotto is located in Bruce Peninsula National Park, at the northeastern end of Bruce Peninsula.
 The nearest town the The Grotto is Tobermory, and the nearest cities are London and Toronto (both of which are about 4 hours away).

 Once you’re in Bruce Peninsula National Park, The Grotto is a short walk from the Cyprus Lake Campground and the park office.